vippsas/feedapi-spec/SPEC.md

 ## Protocol TL;DR

-The TL;DR of the protocol is that the first call a consumer does is to list partitions:
+The TL;DR of the protocol is that first the consumer calls the discovery endpoint to list partitions:

 ```
 GET https://myservice/myfeed